 We do this by splitting the workforce into four equal sized bands based on hourly pay, called quartiles.

 The roles in quartile 1 are our lowest paid roles.
-These roles include cleaners and these roles have traditionally attracted more women than men.
-All our 12 Cleaners are Female.

-Assistant grade staff at the lower end of the pay scale (up to £11.15/hour) has disproportionate weighting towards females, 26 female and 17 male.
+Assistant grade staff at the lower end of the pay scale (£10.54/hour) has weighting towards females, 76% female (37) and 24% male (12).

 Assistants at the higher end of the pay scale are predominantly female, as are Scheme Managers.

 Semi-Skilled trade team are almost exclusively male.

 There are more men than women in this quartile.
 This is mainly a result of the trade roles and surveying roles falling in this quartile, these roles are predominantly undertaken by men.

 These are our highest paid roles.
 We have more women than men in the quartile this includes all of our roles from Principal Officer level up.

 The gender split at manager level is 65% women (11) and 35% men (6).